Doxense/foundationdb-dotnet-client/README.md

                 Slice value = await tr.GetAsync(TuPack.Pack(("Books", id)));

                 // the transaction can be used to read additional keys and ranges,
                 // and has a lifetime of max.
-5 secondes.
+5 seconds.

                 return value;
             }, ct);